marionebl/jaketrent-blog/content/post/make-non-objective-choice.md

 - "Leadership"
 comments: true
 date: 2017-03-22T08:13:47-06:00
 description: "Are you objective?
 Not as much as you'd like to think you are.
-Embrace this fact, and choose tools you like using."
+Embrace this fact, and make better decisions you're happier with."
 draft: false
 image: "http://i.imgur.com/6G4vl9Y.jpg"
 layout: post
 metaKeywords: "objective, gut, trust gut, start with why, reason for being, choose tools, identity"
 tags:
-- "tools"
+- "decisions"
-title: "Pick a Tool You Identify With"
+title: "Make a Non-Objective Choice"
 ---

 It turns out that we're not as objective as we think we are.
 We want to think we're rational.
-The tools that you'll gravitate toward and stick with will be those that you identify most closely with -- you like what that tool represents and why it exists.
+The things that you'll gravitate toward and stick with will be those that you identify most closely with -- you like what that that thing represents and why it exists.

 <!--more-->